 - a.
 The property must be able to be accessed without unauthorized use of other private properties. - b.
 Roads and or driveways shall be accessible and passable for first responders.
 For e.g. large holes, ruts or overhanging trees or limbs blocking access by vehicle's are not acceptable. - c.
-Roads, driveways, parking spaces and sidewalks required for egress shall have no tripping hazards greater the /4" and all must be free of health and safety hazards. - d.
+Roads, driveways, parking spaces and sidewalks required for egress shall have no tripping hazards greater the 3/4" and all must be free of health and safety hazards.
+Sidewalks and paving must meet the minimum UPCS and accessibility standards. - d.
 Exterior porches, decks, platforms and/or steps shall be provided at all exits and must be free of health and safety hazards. - e.
-Every porch, deck and or platform located at more than thirty (30) inches above the adjacent finished grade shall be equipped with guardrails not less than thirty-six (36) inches high. - f.
+Every porch, deck and or platform located at more than thirty (30) inches above the adjacent finished grade shall be equipped with guardrails not less than thirty-six (36) inches high.

+f.
 All stairs/steps shall be equipped with handrails and railings regardless of the number of treads.
 Handrails and railings shall be constructed with moisture resistant materials.